-Based on the NJDEP database, the locations of the wetlands that are contained in the Robinson's Branch Watershed can be viewed on Map 9 in Appendix B. Upon viewing this map, it is immediately obvious that the Ash Brook Reservation provides a large swath of land (615 acres) covered by deciduous wooded wetlands, disturbed wetlands and herbaceous wetlands.
-The headwaters of Ash Brook to the west of the Reservation also contain many of these same wetland types.
-This area is a significant environmental resource, providing a large storage of stormwater along with a variety of other benefits.

-Many other areas of wetlands can be seen within the Robinson's Branch watershed.
-A large complex of deciduous wooded wetlands (111 acres) is located south of Inman Avenue and west of Tingley Lane in Edison Township.
-This area contains lands near properties known to the locals as "the Petty and Sharma" properties and the "Stevens Preserve."
-Despite the urban setting, isolated wetlands provide important functions in the watershed, including the support of biodiversity, the protection of water quality, the storage of flood waters; and the maintenance of stream flow.
-They may also provide natural areas for passive recreation, education and aesthetic enjoyment (Ehrenfeld, 2004).
+Based on the NJDEP database, the locations of the wetlands that are contained in the Pompeston Creek Watershed can be viewed on Map 9 in Appendix B. Upon viewing this map, one can see that some of the landscape is covered by deciduous scrub/shrub wetlands, wooded wetlands and agricultural wetlands (modified).
+Many of the wetlands are located along the stream corridors.
+Despite the urban setting, these isolated wetlands provide important functions in the watershed, including the support of biodiversity, the protection of water quality, the storage of flood waters and the maintenance of stream baseflow.
+Isolated wetlands are also known to provide natural areas for passive recreation, education and aesthetic enjoyment (Ehrenfeld, 2004).